aggie111/Student_Perfomance_Prediction_Model/README.md

-e
-model to predict student perfomance basing on math subject by considering several factors
+This is model to predict student perfomance basing on math subject by considering several factors.